In-Depth Review Of Tatcha, Is It Really Worth The Hype?

 The bottom line

 The Rice Polish may be beneficial for some.
 But, if you have sensitive skin, or any other skin condition, I recommend keeping away from this product.
-See my reviews on the best exfoliants for oily and dry skin here.
+See my reviews on the best exfoliators for oily skin and the best exfoliators for dry skin.

 The Deep Cleanse by Tatcha is actually not all that bad.
 It’s marketed as a gentle cleanser that doubles up as an exfoliant which is a nice touch.
 It is gentle on the skin and doesn’t strip it.